 18.156.
-I consider that Objective 27.2.6 and supporting Policy 27.2.6.1 are important mechanisms that assist in making Plan users aware of the need for development contributions and the upgrading of existing infrastructure as a consequence to subdivision and development activity.
-However, I consider that Policy 27.2.6.2 is largely redundant if the 'Council's TYP Development Contribution Policy' was referred to within Policy 27.2.6.1.
+I consider that notified Objective 27.2.6 and supporting notified Policy 27.2.6.1 are important mechanisms that assist in making Plan users aware of the need for development contributions and the upgrading of existing infrastructure as a consequence to subdivision and development activity.
+However, I consider that notified Policy 27.2.6.2 [now deleted] is largely redundant if the 'Council's TYP Development Contribution Policy' was referred to within notified Policy 27.2.6.2 [now deleted].
 I believe that combining these two policies would result in a more efficient Chapter.
-Therefore, I recommend that Objective 27.2.6 be retained as notified, however Policy 27.2.6.1 be amended to integrate reference to the 'Council's TYP Development Contribution Policy' and that Policy 27.2.6.2 be deleted.
+Therefore, I recommend that Objective 27.2.6 be retained as notified, however notified Policy 27.2.6.1 be amended to integrate reference to the 'Council's TYP Development Contribution Policy' and that notified Policy 27.2.6.2 be deleted.
 Hence, I recommend that the submission of Submitter 632 (RCL) be rejected.